 Once the above requirements have been met, the Program Administrator would notify the Approved Vendor, who could appeal the decision to implement the escrow process to the Agency using the normal appeal process.
 If the Approved Vendor does not appeal, or the appeal is denied, the escrow process could be used for (1) all REC incentive payments for the Approved Vendor at issue, (2) just for batches of projects where there is a promised pass-through payment to the customer, or (3) only for payments for individual projects where there is a pass-through payment.
 The Agency also intends to provide a process by which an Approved Vendor may request to no longer be subject to the escrow process.
-No more than once every 12 months, an Approved Vendor may submit such a request to the
+No more than once every 12 months, an Approved Vendor may submit such a request to the Program Administrator.

-Program Administrator.
 The burden would be on the Approved Vendor to demonstrate that there is no longer a risk that it would fail to pass through promised REC incentives.

 Proposed Escrow Process: Once the escrow process has been activated, the Program Administrator would notify the Approved Vendor and the affected customers.
-The Approved Vendor would continue invoicing as normal, and the utility would make the payment to the escrow agent instead of directly to the Approved Vendor.
+The Approved Vendor would continue invoicing as normal_and on the pre-existing schedule, and the utility would make the payment to the escrow agent instead of directly to the Approved Vendor.
 For each of the Approved Vendor's projects that is still receiving REC payments (for Small DG, this would mean the payment had not been made; for Large DG, this would mean at least one payment was remaining), the Program Administrator would determine the proper disbursement of the payment.
 The Program Administrator would review the Disclosure Form (if generated on or after June 1, 2023) and any contracts and other relevant documentation submitted by the Approved Vendor or customer to determine how much of the REC incentive payment should be disbursed to the customer, and how much (if any) should be disbursed to the Approved Vendor.
-The Program Administrator would approve or modify the disbursement proposal.
+The Program Administrator would provide its recommendation to the Agency, which The Agency would review the recommendation, and while it would consult with the applicable utility, and the ultimate determination of the payment amount would by made by the Agency, which would approve or modify the Program Administrator's disbursement proposal.
 Upon final determination, the escrow agent would make the disbursement.
+This approach is consistent with the Commission's Final Order approving the escrow process.619